konflux-ci/release-service-catalog/tasks/rh-sign-image/README.md

 | concurrentLimit | The maximum number of images to be processed at once                                      | Yes      | 4                    |
 | pipelineRunUid  | The uid of the current pipelineRun.
 Used as a label value when creating internal requests | No       |                      |

+## Changes in 2.2.2
+* An InternalRequest is now created to sign source containers

 ## Changes in 2.2.1
 * An InternalRequest is now created to sign the both the registry.redhat.io and registry.access.redhat.com references
   * This change comes with a bump in the image used for the task